Climate and DIsaster Risk Finance and Insurance

 Global Shield-Solutions Platform

-The Global Shield-Solutions Platform (GSSP) constitutes a central element of the financing structure of the Global Shield against Climate Risks.
-It provides technical assistance and financial support to partner countries with the objective of increasing the resilience of vulnerable people of the Global South against climate risks and consequently help to avert, minimise and address losses and damages of climate change.
+The Global Shield Solutions Platform (GSSP) is a central component of the financing architecture of the Global Shield against Climate Risks.
+It provides technical assistance and financial support to partner countries to strengthen the resilience of vulnerable communities against climate risks and consequently help to avert, minimise and address losses and damages of climate change.

 Project Experience